trewknowledge/GDPR/README.txt

 * Build stronger customer relationships and trust
 * Improve the brand image of the organization and its brand reputation
 * Improve the governance and responsibility of data
-* Enhance the security and commitment to privacy of the brand
+* Enhance the security and commitment to the privacy of the brand
-* Create value added competitive advantages
+* Create value-added competitive advantages

 = When is the GDPR coming into effect? =

-It will be in force May 25th, 2018.
+It will be enforced on May 25th, 2018.

 = Who does the GDPR affect? =